Skip to content

 India-side: Article 13 + Section 9 still apply

-The twist: NZ has already taxed the FDR-deemed income year by year.
+The twist: NZ has already taxed the R-deemed income year by year.
 When you actually sell, the Indian tax + the FIF tax already paid in NZ may stack.
 NZ does provide some relief for FIF-taxed gains via the comparative-value method, but this is calculation-heavy.

 For Indian-NZ residents with substantial Indian equity, the FIF regime is one of the most expensive tax frameworks in the OECD for cross-border investors.